 How you instigate these conversations with other family members can be difficult.
 No one wants to tell their grandchildren that they can no longer visit on a certain day or stay in a room now occupied by the foster child.
 Instead, you have to explain that someone else’s feelings need to be considered now – someone else who lives with you and needs to get accustomed to the roles and routines within the home that will help them in later life.

-The relationships with other children in your family eco-system is core to these boundaries.
+The relationships with other children in your family eco-system are core to these boundaries.
 You must explain your new role and any potential effect it could have on your previous dynamic.
 In addition, toys and clothes that you provide to your foster child should be their own – although sharing on their terms is encouraged.

 3. Never breaching confidentiality